trancee/capacitor-nearby-connections/README.md

 addListener(eventName: 'onEndpointConnected', listenerFunc: EndpointConnectedCallback) => Promise<PluginListenerHandle>
 ```

-Called after both sides have either accepted or rejected the connection.
+Called after both sides have accepted the connection.
+Both sides may now send Payloads to each other.

 | Param              | Type                                                                            |
 | ------------------ | ------------------------------------------------------------------------------- |